Davospike/segpSPA/The_Process/SystemImplementation.md

                ]
 ```

-Eventually, we managed to link up with the back end after lengthy communication between the two teams to produce this working format for the quiz framework:
+Eventually, we managed to link up with the back-end after lengthy communication between the two teams to produce this working format for the quiz framework:

 ```typescript
  {